 Before going on to the software part of the installation, you must make sure the hardware is working properly.
 The best way to test for initial problems is to turn on the power.

-The SCZ-4 goes through a power-up self-test, and so may your drive.
+Both the controller and the drive go through power-up self-test.
 Other system devices, including the CPU, do this too.

-When an SCZ-4 is functional, you should see:
+When the Subsystem is functional, you should see: